Eastern-Research-Group/NPS_ES/README.md

     * The program will print an "upload complete" message upon reaching the end of the upload file.
     * Do not exit the program or type anything in the console window until the "upload complete" message appears and the command prompt has reappeared.
     * If the program encounters a fatal error, it will print an error message to the screen and exit.
 1. When the upload is complete, review the error log.
 If possible, correct the errors and re-upload.
+If desired, you can correct errors directly in the error log and re-upload it.
 1. If the upload is interrupted before completing (due to user interaction, internet connection loss, or a fatal program error), scroll to the last row of the success log and identify the last successful row, then modify the upload file by deleting all rows prior to the row matching the last successful row in the success log, and re-run the upload by starting at Step 1 above.

 Note that new error and success logs will be created each time uploadMeterConsumption.py is run.
 The logs contain a timestamp in the file name to identify which run they are from.